bensku/dragoneye/README.md

 You will need to ensure that your <code>JAVA_HOME</code> points to a valid JDK installation.
 Even successful generation may produce errors, because Dragoneye does not use Java Platform Module System.

+## Development and Debugging
+When Dragoneye crashes, it does not print stack trace by default.
+Run it with JVM argument <code>-Ddragoneye.debug</code> to enable printing stack traces to the console.

+Development of Dragoneye has been done in Eclipse, but any IDE or even a text editor should work.